gyrostable/documentation/src/pools/3-clps.md

 * _**Asset interaction risk:**_ since the 3-CLP contains an additional asset, LPers are exposed to strategy and adverse selection risk due to two additional price pairs.&#x20;

-{% hint style="info" %}
+> **Info:**
-For example, if the price of one of the assets drops to a sufficiently low level, the pool will end up with only that least valuable asset (see the figure above).
+> For example, if the price of one of the assets drops to a sufficiently low level, the pool will end up with only that least valuable asset (see the figure above).
 This phenomenon occurs in many multi-asset AMMs, such as the Curve stablecoin 3-pool.
 Just like strategy risk in the 2-pool, it can be reduced by choosing fundamentally connected assets and appropriate price bounds.
-{% endhint %}

 * Note that the pricing region of the 3-CLP is more complex than for other pools; this may mean that arbitrageurs need more time to get familiar with the functioning of the pool before it runs smoothly.